Christineslord/Christines_Portfolio/index.md

 # Geospatial Portfolio
 ---
-This portfolio lists all previous and current projects.
-Links to any previous or current projects are provided in the column to the left, as well as my LinkedIn page.
+This portfolio lists all previous and current projects related to GIS.
+Links to any previous or current projects are provided in the column to the left, as well as the link to view my LinkedIn account.

 ## Current Graduate Projects
 ---
-Capstone coming summer 2025.
+- Capstone coming summer 2025.

 ## Previous Graduate Projects
 ---